This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 For more great fish recipes, try our whole rainbow trout or our whole salmon recipe.

-This recipe for baked arctic char with vegetables is a fine example of cooking and serving this delicious fish.
-Another preparation that fits well with arctic char is broiling as in our Broiled Copper River King Salmon recipe.
+Another preparation that fits well with arctic char is broiling like I did with my Broiled Copper River King Salmon recipe.
 It can also be pan-fried, roasted or grilled.
-Another method to cook this delicate fish is to steam as in our Steamed Salmon recipe with a light, flavorful broth.

 An arctic char fillet on a plate with roasted veggies and a glass of wine in the background.